fangel/linkerd-rancher-namer/README.md

 (If your Docker-host is your local machine - otherwise substitute in the ip of your Docker host)

-In the Dtab, we have also created an alias `sample-service.sample-stack` that load-balances between the to mocked services.
+In the Dtab-configuration, we have also created an alias `sample-service.sample-stack` that load-balances between the to mocked services.

-You should now be able to see in the output from Linkerd that we call the (mock) metadata-API every 15 seconds.